MotoSPEC provides two methods for plotting chassis math channels in data acquisition systems: Data Equations and Data Tables.

 2D will refer to the tables in the directory when calculating the math channels for the data you have loaded.

-The 2D formulas are shown below, assuming that SUSP_F and SUSP_R are the front and rear potentiometer channels respectively.
+Examples of the 2D formulas are shown below, assuming that SUSP_F and SUSP_R are the front and rear potentiometer channels respectively.

 2D will refer to the tables in the directory when calculating the math channels for the data you have loaded.

-The 2D formulas are shown below, assuming that SUSP_F and SUSP_R are the front and rear potentiometer channels respectively.
+Examples of the 2D formulas are shown below, assuming that SUSP_F and SUSP_R are the front and rear potentiometer channels respectively.

 RAKE = F(#SUSP_F, #SUSP_R, T(Rake.csv, Lin)

-TRAIL = F(#SUSP_F, #SUSP_R, T(Trail.csv, Lin)
+GROUNDTRAIL = F(#SUSP_F, #SUSP_R, T(GroundTrail.csv, Lin)

 FRONT_FORCE = F(#SUSP_F, #SUSP_R, T(FrontForce.csv, Lin)